godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 .. image:: img/script_added.png

 To edit the script, select either of these buttons, both of which are highlighted in the above image.
-This will bring you to the script editor where a default template will be included:
+This will bring you to the script editor, where a default template will be included:

 .. image:: img/script_template.png